-Well-Regulated Medical Marijuana Laws Do Not Cause Public Safety Problems
+Well-Regulated Medical Cannabis Laws Do Not Cause Public Safety Problems

 In the early 2000s, the General Accounting Office (the investigative arm of Congress, now called the Government Accountability Office) interviewed officials from 37 law enforcement agencies in four states with medical marijuana laws.
 A key issue they examined was whether those laws had interfered with enforcement of laws regarding nonmedical use.
 According to the GAO’s report, the majority of these officials “indicated that medical marijuana laws had had little impact on their law enforcement activities.”
 Since then, the data has continued to accumulate, showing that medical cannabis laws do not cause public safety problems.